flutter/website/src/content/ui/interactivity/focus.md

 : This helps with diagnosing focus issues.

 **Do call the `requestFocus()` method on a node to request the primary focus.**
-: Call this method from an ancestor that has passed a node it owns to a descendant where you want to change the focus.
+: Call this method from an node that has passed a node it owns to a descendant where you want to the focus.

 **Do use `focusNode.requestFocus()`.**
 : You don't need to call `FocusScope.of(context).requestFocus(focusNode)`.